Malus florentina: Distribution and ecology

+A mixed oak forest in Bulgaria.
+Throughout its range, M. florentina occurs mainly around the edges of thermophilic oak forests.

-In the Balkans, M. florentina is distributed primarily in the southern central part, particularly in North Macedonia, Kosovo, southern Serbia, southwestern Bulgaria and northern Greece, however, isolated populations have also been recorded in central and southern Greece, western Albania, and east Thrace.
-Here, it occurs in thermophilous deciduous oak woodlands within the Quercetalia pubescentis and Quercetalia roburi-petraeae alliances.
-In Kosovo and southern Serbia, the species is a member of forest communities along the Ibar river dominated by Turkey oak and Hungarian oak, alongside chequer tree, Oriental hornbeam (Carpinus orientalis), pears (Pyrus communis subsp. pyraster, P. spinosa), junipers (Juniperus oxycedrus, J. communis), Tatar maple (Acer tataricum), dog rose (Rosa canina), European smoketree (Cotinus coggygria), hellebore (Helleborus odorus), milkvetch (Astragalus glycyphyllos), bladderseed (Physospermum cornubiense), owl-head clover (Trifolium alpestre), and black pea (Lathyrus niger).
-In Bulgaria, the species is found in the Vlahina Mountains and the Struma river valley at 500-900 m altitude in mixed forest communities consisting of downy oak (Quercus pubescens), European hop-hornbeam, Oriental hornbeam, flowering ash (Fraxinus ornus), field elm (Ulmus minor), and mahaleb cherry (Prunus mahaleb), along with a number of smaller trees and shrubs.
+In the Balkans, M. florentina is distributed primarily in the southern central part, particularly in North Macedonia, eastern Albania, Kosovo, southern Serbia, and northern Greece, however, isolated populations have also been recorded in central and southern Greece, western Albania, western Bulgaria, and east Thrace.
+It occurs mainly in thermophilic deciduous oak woodlands within the Quercetalia pubescentis and Quercetalia roburi-petraeae vegetation alliances in hilly terrain, however, in Albania it has also been observed in Austrian pine (Pinus nigra subsp. nigra) forests and in scrubland at altitudes of up to 1475 m.
+In Kosovo and southern Serbia, the species is a member of forest communities along the Ibar river dominated by Turkey oak and Hungarian oak, alongside wild service tree, Oriental hornbeam (Carpinus orientalis), pears (European wild pear Pyrus communis subsp. pyraster and almond-leaved pear P. spinosa), junipers (eastern prickly juniper Juniperus deltoides and common juniper J. communis), Tatar maple (Acer tataricum), dog rose (Rosa canina), European smoketree (Cotinus coggygria), hellebore (Helleborus odorus), milkvetch (Astragalus glycyphyllos), bladderseed (Physospermum cornubiense), owl-head clover (Trifolium alpestre), and black pea (Lathyrus niger).
+In Bulgaria, the species is found in the Vlahina Mountains and the Struma river valley at 500-900 m altitude in mixed forest communities consisting of downy oak (Quercus pubescens), European hop-hornbeam, Oriental hornbeam, manna ash (Fraxinus ornus), field elm (Ulmus minor), and St Lucie cherry (Prunus mahaleb), along with a number of smaller trees and shrubs.

 The species' pollination mechanism is not known, but other Malus are pollinated by insects, especially bees.
 The species bears small, red fruit, and is reported to be dispersed by birds.
-M. florentina, like other Maloideae, is light-demanding, requiring an open canopy to thrive.
-Canopy closure leads to the reduction or absence of flowers and fruits, and may lead to the absence of regeneration and the loss of trees.
+Like other Malus species, it appears to follow a biennial fruiting pattern, bearing large crops only every other year.
+M. florentina, like other rosaceous fruit trees, is light-demanding, requiring an open canopy to thrive.
+Canopy closure leads to the reduction or absence of flowers and fruit, and may lead to the absence of regeneration and the loss of trees.
 For example, in the former coppice woodlands surrounding Chiaravalle Abbey, Fiastra, Marche, now part of a protected area, the species is thought to have been aided by traditional management, but is now strictly limited to local canopy openings along pathways, forest edges and gaps.
+A 2025 study by Papp and colleagues identified four genes under strong selection, which could be linked to resistance against drought and salt stress, potentially indicating an ongoing adaptation to aridification.